From Fragmentation to Scalable Performance: Rebuilding a Bank’s Operating Model in a few months

 This mandate was not about incremental optimization.
 It was about building growth infrastructure for a regulated organization.

-Sustainable growth is not driven by strategy documents.
-It is built through operating models that actually work.
+Sustainable growth is not driven by strategy decks.
+It is built through operating models that are structurally designed to scale.